Heaton Flats Trail

 A wilderness permit is required to access Sheep Mountain Wilderness.
 You may self-register for a permit at the kiosk at the south end of the trailhead, or obtain one at the East Fork Ranger Station located on the road to the trailhead (or at other ranger stations in the Angeles National Forest).
-This trail begins within the national forest so an adventure pass (day use pass) is required, and can also be purchased at the ranger station.
+A newer permit kiosk should also be available at Heaton Flats Trail Camp.
+This trail begins within the national forest so an adventure pass (day use pass) may be required to part at the trailhead, which can also be purchased at the ranger station.
 Dogs are welcome.

 To get to the trailhead: From the 210 Freeway in Azusa, take exit 40 north on Route 39.
 Drive 11.6 miles north, passing the East Fork Ranger Station at the base of the San Gabriel Mountains.
 Pass San Gabriel Reservoir and turn right on East Fork Road.
 After 5.2 miles, when the road makes a sharp bend to the right, continue straight ahead on Camp Bonita Prairie Forks Road, sticking with the river for an additional 3/4 of a mile to the trailhead parking area.

-Trailhead address: Camp Bonita Road, Angeles National Forest, Azusa, CA 91702
+Trailhead address: Camp Bonita Road, San Gabriel Mountains National Monument, Azusa, CA 91702

 This adventurous 10-mile round trip hike reaches an abandoned and out-of-place bridge with a unique history.